Yu-Gi-Oh ARC-V Overall Review: The Untapped Potential

 The Lancers, Wannabe Heroes

 What an epic failure.
 ‘The Lancers’ are the most dysfunctional group of so-called heroes I have ever seen.
 There was no substance, no true alliance, it was just a group slapped together by Reiji, who claimed to be the leader – when in reality, he failed to provide actual leadership.
 The way they had written Reiji, made it so he did absolutely nothing and was all talk.
 Nobody was on the same page, some were left in the dark, some were left to their own devices, hell- they had no reason to even proudly announce they are The Lancers, the heroes who will oppose and fight off the invading forces of Academia.
-In the end, they were nothing more than just a bunch of kids who were unwillingly dragged into this mess, without their content.
+In the end, they were nothing more than just a bunch of kids who were unwillingly dragged into this mess, without their consent.

 ZARC’s Lost Backstory